Ulcerative colitis and some of the medications used to treat it may cause skin issues for some, including rashes, psoriasis, and acne.

 Ulcerative colitis (UC) is a chronic inflammatory bowel disease (IBD) that affects the large intestine, but it can also cause skin issues.
 These can include painful rashes.

-Some of the skin rashes may come as a result of inflammation within your body.
-Other skin issues linked to UC may be caused by the medications you take to treat UC.
+Some rashes are the result of inflammation within your body.
+Other skin issues linked to UC may be caused by medication used to treat the condition.

 Pictures of UC skin rashes